Live Through This: Music

-Live Through This marked a departure from the band's noise rock roots toward a more radio-friendly rock format.
+Live Through This marked a departure from the band's noise rock roots toward a more alternative rock format.
 Love had sought a more mellow sound for Live Through This, stating: "I want this record to be shocking to the people who don't think we have a soft edge, and at the same time, [to know] that we haven't lost our very, very hard edge."
 The resulting music was starkly less aggressive than the band's former work, blending more structured melodies and smoother arrangements with heavy guitar riffs.
 "During the tour for Pretty on the Inside, we had been going more pop, less journal-entry noise stuff," recalled Erlandson.
 "The whole industry was going, like, "Look, you can be melodic and punky and be successful!"
 We never said, "Let's do this, let's copy this formula."
 It was natural."

 Consequently, Live Through This featured a mixture of songwriting techniques, including use of power chords as well as arpeggios, and occasional use of keyboards.
 Musically, the album's content ranged from heavier rock tracks such as "Plump" and "Violet" (noted by Rolling Stone for its "startling gunshot-guitar chorus") to slower and more mellow rock ballads, such as "Doll Parts" and "Softer, Softest", which featured the use of twelve-string electro-acoustic guitars and more stripped-down progressions and strumming.

 A great deal of the songs on the album were written over a two-year period by Love, Erlandson, and Schemel, in both Los Angeles as well as in a makeshift studio Love had set up at her and Cobain's secluded home in Carnation, Washington.
 Love also stated that "half the fucking songs were written in the studio."
 According to Love, the songwriting process for the album was "really easy": "We started at [defunct L.A. punk club] Jabberjaw.
 I wrote "Violet" there.
 Then we moved to Seattle in the middle of that.
 "Miss World" was written in Seattle, if I remember correctly...
 We had this great rehearsal space [in Seattle]: It was just perfect, up on Capitol Hill, near the Urban Outfitters.
 Everyone got really close.
 There was just a great flow."
 Love also stated that she had been listening to The Breeders, Pixies, Echo and the Bunnymen, and Joy Division while recording the album, and that their work served as primary influences on her at the time.

 The album features one cover song, "Credit in the Straight World" by Welsh post-punk band Young Marble Giants; the band's frontman, Stuart Moxham reportedly "hated" Hole's version of the song, saying they had turned it into a "pornographic Led Zeppelin track".